maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 This is because each chunk is 0x200 bytes long, and we take the last byte from the `blockIndex` to address the byte in the key.
 We would reach end-of-file before being able to read the whole key from the binary alone.

+Here is the decompiled code I ended up with:
 ```c

 void upload(void)